intel/ai-reference-models/quickstart/language_modeling/pytorch/rnnt/training/cpu/README.md

 # Run distributed training script (for example, FP32 distributed training)
 cd ${MODEL_DIR}/quickstart/language_modeling/pytorch/rnnt/training/cpu
 bash training_multinode.sh fp32

+# Run a quickstart script and terminate in advance (for example, BF16 training)
+cd ${MODEL_DIR}/quickstart/language_modeling/pytorch/rnnt/training/cpu
+NUM_STEPS=500 bash training.sh bf16
 ```
+## Attention please:
+1. According to MLPerf RNN-T training README, three RNN-T datasets may need 500GB disk space to preprocess the dataset.
+After preprocessing done, datasets take up 110+ GB disk.

+2. It will take ~4 hours to run the entire 3 datasets for one epoch in BF16.
+You can stop the training in advance, by adding NUM_STEPS=500 before bash script.
+It means, after running 500 iterations, the training process will be terminated.
+For now, NUM_STEPS only works for BF16 training.

 <!--- 80.
 License -->
 ## License